BellaTheAlien/cmpm-121-D3-NeilaMiranda/PLAN.md

 - [x] add some Flyweight pattern, creating maps for the cells
 - [x] refacture the cells/token gemeration
 - [x] add the Memento pattern to restore tokens that where taken off screen
-- [x] fix the cells and token click - the emoji and cells aren't lined up
 - [x] add back the win condition
-- [] when the game loads add the gems
+- [x] when the game loads add the gems

+### Steps - D3.d

+- [] fix the cells and token click - the emoji and cells aren't lined up